 olive oil, kosher salt and freshly ground pepper

-~2 lbs. lean boneless pork loin, cut into 1/2-inch chunks (I cut up pork chops from the freezer that needed to be used)
+~2 lbs. lean boneless pork loin, cut into 1/2-inch chunks (I cut up pork chops from the freezer that needed to be used, pork tenderloin also works really well)

 1 T. minced garlic – 3 or 4 cloves